 CTCARES for Family Child Care Program

-CTCARES for Family Child Care is a new initiative from the Office of Early Childhood (OEC) designed to help licensed family child care home providers during the COVID-19 emergency.
+CTCARES for Family Child Care is an initiative from the Office of Early Childhood (OEC) designed to help licensed family child care home providers during the COVID-19 emergency.

 We recognize that COVID-19 has been a challenge for family child care homes.
-This program will connect you with an OEC Family Child Care Network to offer grant funding and other supports to help you keep your business running.
+This program will connect you with an OEC Family Child Care Network to offer supports to help you keep your business running.

 How does the program work?